By Emma Marshall and Nick Warburton

 Lyon is generally recognised as being France’s gastronomic capital.
 But it’s not all about eating here (although that does play a big part!).
 There are lots of other things to see and do with 2 days in Lyon.

-As France’s third largest city, Lyon has a generous sprinkling of attractions to keep visitors occupied for a weekend break.
+As France’s third largest city, on the banks of the Rhône river, Lyon has a generous sprinkling of attractions to keep visitors occupied for a weekend break.

-It is home to top notch museums, it has two Roman amphitheatres, a Unesco-listed old town and it’s also where the Lumière brothers pioneered the cinematic industry.
+It is home to top notch museums, fascinating historical sites, a UNESCO-listed old town with beautiful architecture, and it is where the Lumière brothers pioneered the cinematic industry.
+It really is a great city for a short break.

-Read on for more information on how to see the sights in 2 days in Lyon.
+Read on for more information on how to see the sights in 2 days in Lyon and the best places to visit in this wonderful French city.

 Where is Lyon?